Ayush-Poddar-2003/IOT/2_2_NFV.md

 Example: A firewall running as a software app on a VM.

 1. NFV Infrastructure (NFVI)
-The hardware (servers, storage, network) and virtualization layer (e.g., hypervisor).
+The hardware (servers, storage, network) and virtualization layer (e.g., hypervisor) where vnf is deployed
 Provides resources to host the virtual functions.